minimester/Project/project-code-along/README.md

         type: 'list',
         message: `Welcome ${playerName}, what path will you choose? \n`,
         choices: [
-            { name:'left - you hear a breeze echoing down the tunnel', value: 'left' }, { name: 'right - you hear rocks crumbling in the distance', value: 'right' }, { name: 'straight - you hear an eerie silence', value: 'straight' }
+            { name: 'left - you hear a breeze echoing down the tunnel', value: 'left' }, { name: 'right - you hear rocks crumbling in the distance', value: 'right' }, { name: 'straight - you hear an eerie silence', value: 'straight' }
         ]
     });
     //execute the animation and prompt
     await pathChoice(answers.question_1);
-        //continue down the left path
-    if(answers.question_1 === 'left') {
-        //continue down the right path
-    } else if (answers.question_1 === 'right') {

-    }
 };
 ```
-We use the `if` checks to check if the answer equals one of the choices, then we call either the `leftQuestion` or `rightQuestion` functions.
-We haven't built those yet.
-Let's first handle the `pathChoice` function.
-As you noticed, we pass in the answer the user selects.
-We will also leverage one the packages we haven't used yet.

 ## Building the pathChoice Function
 The rest of the logic and implementation of the packages would be very similar to what we have already done.
 We will just use different operators to control the flow of logic to make it feel more like a game.